finbourne/identity-sdk-java/sdk/docs/AuthenticationApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AuthenticationApi apiInstance = apiFactory.build(AuthenticationApi.class);

         AuthenticationApi apiInstance = ApiFactoryBuilder.build(fileName).build(AuthenticationApi.class);
         String userType = "userType_example"; // String | The type of user (should only be personal or service) try {
+            // uncomment the below to set overrides at the request level
+            // PasswordPolicyResponse result = apiInstance.getPasswordPolicy(userType).execute(opts);

             PasswordPolicyResponse result = apiInstance.getPasswordPolicy(userType).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {